Lihat Artikel Lainnya

 • The use of HashMicro’s accounting system can be an effective solution to improve the accuracy of construction accounting management with minimal errors.

-What is Construction Accounting and Why is it Important to Implement?
+Why is Construction Accounting Important to Implement?

 Why is it important to apply construction accounting?
 Now imagine a construction project situation full of complicated things, such as fluctuating material prices, design changes, and additional labor costs.
-If you don’t keep records using construction accounting, you will certainly not have historical data about what was spent to run the project.
+If you don’t keep records using construction project accounting, you will certainly not have historical data about what was spent to run the project.

 So, what will be the impact?
 The company will slowly lose control of the project’s finances.
 When revenue is not managed properly, projects can experience cost overruns, late payments, and bankruptcy.
 Without a solid accounting formula, it is also difficult for management to monitor and evaluate project performance.